abigailbishop/AST443-F18-BBY/Lab0/README.txt

 pos10DARK_typical-exposure.pdf
   The graph of number of typical counts (above the bias) as a function of the exposure time when the CCD was set to +10 degrees C

+brightness-distance.pdf
+  The relative brightness plotted as a function of relative distance